wondrousWebWorks/portfolio/README.md

         os.environ["RECIPIENT_ADDRESS"] = "<the email address where you would like the contact mail to be sent - it can be the same as your MAIL_USERNAME>" os.environ["SECRET_KEY"] = "<your secret key>"

     NOTE: Wherever text is surrounded by <> (angle brackets), you will need to provide your own values without the angle brackets as determined by your MonogoDB account, mail server and secret key.

-Remember to change the *username*, *password* and *cluster_name* in your MongoDB Atlas connection string.
-This assumes you are using a Gmail account to send emails.
-If you wish to use a different mail server, use the appropriate values for MAIL_SERVER and MAIL_PORT instead.
-Information on generating a good secret key can be found [here](https://blog.miguelgrinberg.com/post/the-new-way-to-generate-secure-tokens-in-python).
-Information on getting your **MongoDB Atlas connection string** can be found [here](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).
+    NOTE: Remember to change the *username*, *password* and *cluster_name* in your MongoDB Atlas connection string.

+    NOTE: If you wish to use a mail service other than Gmail, use the appropriate values for MAIL_SERVER and MAIL_PORT instead.

+    NOTE: Information on generating a good secret key can be found [here](https://blog.miguelgrinberg.com/post/the-new-way-to-generate-secure-tokens-in-python).

+    NOTE: Information on getting your **MongoDB Atlas connection string** can be found [here](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).

 14. If all the steps above have been completed successfully, you can launch the application with the following command and view the site at ```http://127.0.0.1:5000```